ritacarrilho/ritacarrilho/README.md

 - :telescope: I’m studying at L'IDEM Creative Arts School (Le Soler, France) to become a Full-stack developer.

+- 🤔 Exploring new technologies and learning more about Software Architecture.

-- ⚡ In my free time, I make films and repair bicycles.
+- 🌱 In my free time I make films (for the theaters) and repair bicycles.

 - 😄 My pronouns are she/her